dimis2/Dynamic-Evolution-of-Fermion-Parity-/README.md

 $A_{ij} =  -2 J_{\alpha} u_{ij}, \qquad \alpha \in \{x, y, z\}$.

+🔭 Research Goal

+The goal of this study is to uncover a universal topological rule that governs how local bond variations $u_{ij}$ affect the global fermionic parity $P$.

+Finding such a rule would:

+Reveal how local gauge dynamics encode global topological order,

+Provide a fast alternative to full Pfaffian evaluation in large-scale simulations,

+Offer insights into the stability of Majorana-based quantum information under local perturbations,

+And potentially generalize to other $\mathbb{Z}_2$ lattice gauge systems.

 ⚙️ Computational Setup
 <img width="2880" height="1800" alt="Screenshot 2025-07-16 at 1 19 49 PM" src="https://github.com/user-attachments/assets/4afcd133-5ca4-4560-a514-30ac2180fa6a" />
 Lattice: 100 hexagonal plaquettes ($W_1$–$W_{100}$)